Skip to content

 Implementation Notes

-1. Use Timestamp as Nonce
+1. Use Timestamp as a Convenience Nonce Source

 function generateNonce() {

-return Date.now(); // Returns timestamp in milliseconds
+return Date.now(); // Returns a positive integer nonce value

 }